mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 # It's okay because it's *sales* coding

-The best way for me to explain how I continued writing code for two months after I was "done" is to share my thought process:
+Below, I share the thought process that led me to keep coding so long after I was "done":

 *Day 1: Acceptance criteria is accomplished*